RezaSaadatyar/Machine-Learning-in-Python/README.md

 >
 > Filter methods use statistical methods for evaluation of a subset of features while warpper methods use cross validation.
 >
-> Feature extraction:<br/>
->   - Principal Component Analysis (PCA): It is a dimension-reduction tool that can be used to reduce a large set of variables to a small set that still contains most of the information in the largest set (Maximising the variance of the whole set).
->   - Linear Discrimination Analysis (LDA): Maximising the distance between groups

 > **Clustering:**<br/>We have a set of unlabeled data point x and we intend to find groups of similar objects (based on observed features)<br/>1.
 High intra-cluster similarity: cohesive within clusters<br/>2. low intra-cluster similarity: distinctive between clusters<br/>
 > ***The general approach of clustering algorithms:***